Syllabus

 If you feel an assignment was graded incorrectly, you have one week from the date you received a grade for the assignment to discuss it with the instructor.
 Do not bring grade disputes to any other course staff such as teaching assistants.
 Teaching assistants do not have authority to modify grades.

-You may not simply ask for a re-grade, but instead must justify to the instructor why the grading was done incorrectly.
+You may not simply ask for a re-grade.
+Instead, you must justify to the instructor why the grading was done incorrectly.
 By disputing any grading, you agree to allow the instructor to review the entire assessment in question for other errors missed during grading.
-Requests must be sent via email.9 Grade disputes over trivial points will likely be met with frustration.10
+Requests must be sent via email.
+3 Grade disputes over trivial points will likely be met with frustration.
+4

-After one week, grading is final except for exceptional circumstances.
+After one week, grading is final except for truly exceptional circumstances.

 Academic Integrity